 Testosterone is one of the many words autocorrect has to fix for me.
 But, it is also the building block of what makes us gay men, both men and probably gay.
 First, we want to stress a few important points about this hormone.
 GMJ will never believe or state that anything about being male or having testosterone is negative.
 No science says its mere existence causes rage, anger issues, emotional distance, or violence.
 Also, it is no more toxic to society than any other hormone, including estrogen.
 Being a man, being a gay man, is what you make of it.
 Testosterone doesn’t genetically turn you into an asshole.

-When most guys think of testosterone they picture a guy like the one in the picture; beautiful smile, great skin complexion and muscles on top of muscles.
+When most guys think of testosterone, they picture a guy like the one in the picture; beautiful smile, great skin complexion, and muscles on top of muscles.
 But this hormone does much more than get you ripped.
 Here is what every guy needs to know about this hormone.

-- is linked to many of the changes seen in boys during puberty (including an increase in height, body and pubic hair growth, enlargement of the penis, testes and prostate gland, and changes in sexual behaviour)
+- is linked to many of the changes seen in boys during puberty (including an increase in height, body and pubic hair growth, enlargement of the penis, testes and prostate gland, and changes in sexual behavior)

 - is essential for the production of sperm in adult life.
-This hormone also signals the body to make new blood cells, ensures that muscles and bones stay strong during and after puberty and enhances libido
+This hormone also signals the body to make new blood cells, ensures that muscles and bones stay strong during and after puberty, and enhances libido

 - is also essential in creating pheromones and natural male body scent (odor)